DavidN0809/Applied-AI-Midterm/README.md

 The above requirements is done in the SRGAN notebook.
 Example image from EPOCH 150 (pretraining 50 epochs, training srgan for 100 epochs)

 ## Show some examples of scaled images in JNB
-The above requirement is done in the SRGAN notebook, and saved to the outputs folder
+The above requirement is done in the SRGAN notebook, and saved to the outputs folder.
+Here is an example image.
 ![Example Image from SRGAN Generation](srgan-test-image.jpeg)

 ## Apply normalization and image transformation, and demonstrate some of the transformed samples